LeidyGil/leidygil.github.io/SQL_English.md

 Then, we will try to delete a user who has associated transactions to observe the error.
 Next, we will delete our previous queries and modify the 'transacciones' table to remove the foreign key.
 Only the foreign key should be removed, not the column.
+> [!TIP]
-TIP: This requires creating a temporary table, copying the data FROM the original table to the temporary table, deleting the original table, and renaming the temporary table to the original table name.
+> This requires creating a temporary table, copying the data from the original table to the temporary table, deleting the original table, and renaming the temporary table to the original table name.
 Finally, transactions should be associated with the user with id 3, who does not exist, to demonstrate that without the FK, we can insert transactions without associated users.
 Points 1 and 2 are to observe what happens.
 To get the correct answer, you must perform points 3 and 4 in the editor.
 ```sql